rhel-labs/learn-katacoda/pcp-flamegraphs/step3.md

 # Optimizing the MySQL workload on Red Hat Enterprise Linux

-For this step, we will be switching back to our *Terminal* tab.
+For this step, we will be using the *Terminal* tab for MySQL commands, and *Flame* tab for perf and flame graph commands.

 To eliminate a full table scan during the join operation, let's create an index `ind_t1_c2` on table t1 with 50,000 rows, on the join column c2